lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

               Lightly S3 connection config

-      If you don`t know how to fill out the form, follow the full tutorial to `create a Lightly dataset connected to your S3 bucket <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_.
+      If you don't know how to fill out the form, follow the full tutorial to `create a Lightly dataset connected to your S3 bucket <https://docs.lightly.ai/getting_started/dataset_creation/dataset_creation_aws_bucket.html>`_.